I used to struggle a lot with food and feeling good in my body when I traveled…

 I don’t always pack snacks, and I don’t always eat them, but having options is huge for me.

-I like to have full freedom to eat out as much as I want, and I like to have backup in case I get stuck somewhere, or none of the options appeal to me.
+I like to have full freedom to eat out as much as I want, and I like to have backups in case I get stuck somewhere, or none of the options appeal to me.

 My favorite travel snacks are: